2024 North Indian Ocean cyclone season: Cyclonic Storm Fengal

 On 14 November, the Bureau of Meteorology noted that a tropical low could form west of Sumatra.
 Several days later, they noted that the tropical low was developing.
 Further consolidation due to a westerly wind burst led to the formation of a low-pressure area over Southeast Bay of Bengal and a deadly twin cyclone on 23 November.
 By 24 November, it intensified into a well-marked low pressure area.
 It intensified further into a depression on 25 November, moving northwestwards towards Tamil Nadu and Sri Lanka coast.
 On 26 November, it intensified further into a deep depression, later moving into Sri Lanka.
-On 29 November, the system strengthened into a cyclonic storm and hence was named Fengal by the IMD.
+On 29 November, the system strengthened into a cyclonic storm and hence was named Fengal (Note: The name Fengal (Arabic: فنجال, [fendʒaːl]) was contributed by Saudi Arabia and refers to a traditional finjan coffee cups in Arabic.) by the IMD.
 On 30 November, the cyclonic storm made landfall between Karaikal and Mahabalipuram close to Puducherry as a cyclonic storm.
 The next day, on 1 December, the remnants of the cyclone weakened to a deep depression and then further into a depression over the same region.
 It weakened further into a remnant low over north interior Tamil Nadu on 2 December.
 Subsequently, the system emerged over coastal Karnataka and proceeded into the Arabian Sea, and dissipated 2 days later.